Charles Brand (Ohio politician)

-Charles Brand (November 1, 1871 – May 23, 1966) was a U.S. Representative from Ohio.
+Charles Brand (November 1, 1871 – May 23, 1966) was an American businessman and politician who served five terms as a U.S. representative from Ohio from 1923 to 1933.

+Biography

 Born in Urbana, Ohio, Brand attended the graded schools of his native city and Ohio Wesleyan University, Delaware, Ohio.

 He engaged in agricultural pursuits, manufacturing, and banking at Urbana.

-He served as member and president of the Urbana City Council 1911–1912.
+He served as member and president of the Urbana City Council from 1911 to 1912.

 He served as member of the Ohio State Senate in 1921 and 1922.

 He served as a member of the advisory committee of the War Finance Corporation in 1921.

+Congress

 Brand was elected as a Republican to the Sixty-eighth and to the four succeeding Congresses (March 4, 1923 – March 3, 1933).

 He was not a candidate for renomination in 1932.

+Later career and death

 He resumed former business pursuits until his retirement.

 He died in Melbourne Beach, Florida, May 23, 1966.

 He was interred in Melbourne Cemetery.